-Within the Protected Countryside of the Greenbelt Plan-Area (Schedule B), it is the policy of Council:
+Within the Protected Countryside of the Greenbelt Area (Schedule B), it is the policy of Council:

-- To work with the Region to refine the provincial mapping of the agricultural system through the York Region Official Plan Review, in accordance with Section 4.2.6.9 of the 2019 Growth Plan. - 2-1.
-That until the provincial mapping of the agricultural system-land base can be refined and subsequently updated in this Plan, the provincial designation of prime agricultural areas and specialty crop areas and the policies of this Plan thereto shall apply as shown on Schedule M, notwithstanding the designation of prime agricultural areas (including Agriculture designation, and prime agricultural lands within the Natural Core Area and Natural Linkage Area designations) as shown on Schedule E. - 3.2.
-That the policies of Section 4.2.6 of the 2019 Growth Plan and Section 6.3 of this Plan shall apply to lands included in the Provincial Agricultural System (Schedule M).
+- 1. That until the provincial mapping of the agricultural land base can be refined and subsequently updated in this Plan, the provincial designation of prime agricultural areas and specialty crop areas and the policies of this Plan thereto shall apply as shown on Schedule M, notwithstanding the designation of prime agricultural areas (including Agriculture designation, and prime agricultural lands within the Natural Core Area and Natural Linkage Area designations) as shown on Schedule E. - That the policies of Section 4.2.6 of the 2019 Growth Plan and Section 6.3 of this Plan shall apply to lands included in the Provincial Agricultural System (Schedule M).